Skip navigation

 Refund Application

-1. Requests for a refund of tuition fees or a tuition fee deposit are submitted on the relevant form.
+1. Requests for a refund of tuition fees or a tuition fee deposit are submitted on the relevant refund application form.

-3. Refund request are processed within 4 weeks (28 calendar days), unless one of the following apply:
+4. Refund requests are processed within 4 weeks (28 calendar days) of a complete refund application being received, unless one of the following applies:

 • An appeals process is not yet finalised; or